You’d expect to come across coffee beans in a home kitchen or local cafe, but many people would never expect to find them in a perfume shop.

 Why Do They Have Coffee Beans In Perfume Stores?

-Put as simply as possible, coffee beans act as a palate cleanser for the nose.
-In this case, they’re referred to as an olfactory palate cleanser since they relate to the sense of smell.
+Put as simply as possible, when you sniff coffee beans it acts as a nasal palate cleanser for the olfactory system.
+In the case of sniffing coffee beans, they’re referred to as an olfactory palate cleanser since they relate to the sense of smell.

-Smelling coffee beans awakens the nasal receptors, and most importantly, this practice gives you the full experience when sampling various scents in a perfume store.
+Sniffing coffee beans awakens the nasal receptors, and most importantly, this practice gives you the full experience when sampling different scents in a perfume store.

-This is because our nose can become confused when too many scents are involved or even stop smelling the scents altogether, and olfactory cleansers - such as coffee beans - can help to reduce that confusion.
+This is because our nose can become confused when too many scents are involved or even stop smelling the scents altogether, and olfactory cleansers - such as coffee beans or lemon slices - can help to reduce that confusion.

 How Do Coffee Beans Neutralize Smell?